geoduin/geoduin/README.md

 ## Known technologies

-This a list of known technologies as of januari 3th 2023
+This a list of known technologies as of october 1th 2024

 ### Database technology
 <p>